NotTotal/Happy-fun-times/README.md

 # Introduction

 Happy Fun Times is a nsfw modlist built around my attempts to create consistent random and dynamic encounters.
 HFT's nsfw content is based around the [toys family of mods](https://virginmarie1.wixsite.com/toys) which generally favor moderately intrusive mechanics and consensual encounters.
-HFT features drastically changed enemies, perks and leveling, legacy of the dragonborn, and "modern" combat.
+HFT features drastically changed enemies, perks and leveling, extreme enemy density, and legacy of the dragonborn.

 This modlist requires a strong CPU, if you have an older machine your computer will not be able to keep up with the script load.